-- When devices transmit status or information encoded into multiple bits for this type of situation bit-fiels is most effiecient.
+- When devices transmit status or information encoded into multiple bits for this type of situation bit-field is most efficient.

-- Encryption routines need to access the bits within a byte in that situation bit-field is quite usefull.
+- Encryption routines need to access the bits within a byte in that situation bit-field is quite useful.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.